xubuvd/GuessWhich/README.md

 <b>Now I'm doing research on GuessWhich and Visual Dialog(VisDial)</b>, please feel free to concat me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.

 # GuessWhich
-GuessWhich is an image guessing game between two agents: Q-BOT and A-BOT, like that of GuessWhat?! game that is an object guessing game between two players.
+GuessWhich is an image-guessing game between two agents: Q-BOT and A-BOT, like that of GuessWhat?! game that is an image object-guessing game between two players.

 The two agents communicate in natural language dialogue.
 Beginning of the dialog, they are faced with a large set of images, in which ABot randomly selects an image as the secret that is not known to Q-BOT.
 Q-Bot asks a sequence of free-form nature language questions and ABot responds with free-form answers.
 In the end QBot tries to identify the secret image from the fixed pool of images.
 If the right image is found, the dialogue is considered a success, elsewise, failure.